 • With about 180 staff members, the Austrian Archaeological Institute of the Austrian Academy of Sciences is Austria's largest research institution in the field of archaeology and ancient studies.
-The core task of its three departments is the study of human history from the Quaternary period to modern times, taking into account material archaeological sources and the written tradition.
+Its core task is the study of human history from the Quaternary period to modern times, taking into account material archaeological sources and the written tradition.

 MISSION

 • With about 180 staff members, the Austrian Archaeological Institute of the Austrian Academy of Sciences is Austria's largest research institution in the field of archaeology and ancient studies.
-The core task of its three departments is the study of human history from the Quaternary period to modern times, taking into account material archaeological sources and the written tradition.
+Its core task is the study of human history from the Quaternary period to modern times, taking into account material archaeological sources and the written tradition.

 MISSION